 |2||How to Read Betting Odds|

 |2.2||Decimal Odds Explained|

 But for all you sports betting rookies, let’s start with the basics.

 1. Where To Bet Online

 First things first, we need to find someone to take your bet.
-Since your friends may not always be willing to risk their money against your sports genius, we’ve put together a list of the best sports betting websites that will.
+Since your friends may not always be willing to risk their money against your sports genius, we’ve researched and compiled a list of the top 10 sports betting websites that will.
 Each sportsbook requires you to create an account, and then deposit the money you wish to wager.
 All of these websites are very user-friendly, easy to navigate, and extremely reliable.

 Once you’re set-up, you will then need to select the sport you wish to bet on, and scroll through the events occurring in that sport to find the specific game/event you are interested in.
 Once you have selected the event, the bet will be added to your “bet slip” or “bet card” (depending on the verbiage of the site) which is often found on the right-hand side of the screen.

 If you are finished making selections, proceed to the bet slip and fill in your stake/risk/wager.
 Those are all just fancy words for how much money you would like to bet.
 Once you have filled out your desired stake, simply click on “place bet.”
 After that, your bet is live and all that’s left to do is post about it 15 different times on social media!

 Now that we know how to make a bet, let’s carry on so that we can do so intelligently.

 Before we get into the what types of bets you can make, I should clarify what all these weird numbers next to the teams mean.
 These are odds.
 The odds serve two purposes: